ferzkopp/DeepRedAI/documentation/DataPreparation-Phase1.md

 This document describes the data preparation phase for creating temporally-aware training datasets.
 The goal is to generate two primary datasets from the Wikipedia database that has been augmented with temporal information from YAGO:

-1. **Retain Dataset (Phase 2)**: Q&A pairs about pre-cutoff knowledge that the model should preserve
+1. **Retain Dataset (for Phase 2)**: Q&A pairs about pre-cutoff knowledge that the model should preserve
-2. **Unlearn Dataset (Phase 3)**: Q&A pairs about post-cutoff knowledge that the model should "forget"
+2. **Unlearn Dataset (for Phase 3)**: Q&A pairs about post-cutoff knowledge that the model should "forget"

 ## Prerequisites